kurichich/Election-Analysis/README.md

 # Election-Analysis

 ## Project Overview
-Write code to tabulate the election results of a recent local congressional election for the Colorado Board of Elections.
+Results of a recent local congressional election, for the Colorado Board of Elections, was provided as a csv file.
+A program was required to compile and summarize the following:

 1. Calculate the total number of votes cast.
+2. Determine the number of Counties submitting votes.
+3. Summarize the total votes per County.
+4. Calculate the percentage of total votes submitted by each County.
+5. Determine the County with the largest turnout.
-2. Get a complete list of candidates who received votes.
+6. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+7. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+8. Calculate the percentage of votes each candidate won.
-Determine the winner of the election based on popular vote.
+9. Determine the winner of the election based on popular vote.

 ##Resources
-Election_analysis.csv
+Election_results.csv
 Python 3.7.6, Visual Studio Code

 ## Summary